roskakori/CodecMapper/ebcdic/README.rst

 Version 0.7, 2014-11-17

-* Clarified which codecs are already part if the standard library and that these codecs overrule the `ebcdic` package.
+* Clarified which codecs are already part of the standard library and that these codecs overrule the `ebcdic` package.
 Also added a function `ebcdic.ignored_code_names()` that returns the name of the EBCDIC codecs provided by other means.
 To obtain access to `ebcdic` codecs overruled by